siwells/webtech/README.md

 The following aren't currently available via our library, but are worth getting a hold of:

 - Javascript: The Good Parts by Douglas Crockford
+- The Tangled Web: A Guide to Securing Modern Web Applications by Michal Zalewski
+- The Web Application Hacker's Handbook (2nd Edition) by Dafydd Stuttard & Marcus Pinto

 # Assessments